 Evidence-based scientific assessments

-The OGIA uses models to assess the groundwater impacts of resource operations.
-These models are based on a range of data including:
+OGIA undertakes scientific studies and modelling to assess the groundwater impacts from relevant resource operations.
+This assessment is based on a range of data including:

 - an extensive groundwater monitoring network